abmath113/abmath113/README.md

 <h1 align="center">Hi 👋, I'm Abhishek Thorat</h1>
 <h3 align="center"> Aspiring Full Stack developer and AI/ML enthusiast </h3>
 <p>I'm a Junior at VESIT Mumbai, Majoring in Artificial Intelligence and Data Science.
-I'm exploring and mastering various domains of computer science and languages like C++, Java,HTML,CSS, PYTHON.
+I'm exploring and mastering various domains of computer science and languages like Java,HTML,CSS, Python,C++,.
 I'm a keen learner and eager to communicate and network.

- I'm also a Photography and Consumer tech enthusiast and Physics  Philosophy aficionado.
+ I'm also a Photography and Consumer tech enthusiast and Physics & Philosophy aficionado.
 When not working I spent time playing Chess.</p>